qwx9/strangepg/README.md

 Intel machines with Ivy Bridge or later HD Graphics work.

-For arm64/aarch64, the Raspberry Pi 4 and later should work, but are untested.
+For arm64/aarch64, the Raspberry Pi 4 and later should work, but so far it's unconfirmed.
-It's confirmed to work on the Nintendo Switch (on Linux).
+It's confirmed to work on the Nintendo Switch (on Linux) however.

 #### Software requirements

-- Linux/OpenBSD: OpenGL and X11 libraries, optionally EGL;
+- Linux: OpenGL and X11 libraries, optionally EGL;
 there's no native Wayland support yet
 - Windows: Windows 7 or later, but might work on XP
 - macOS: macOS 11 or later, but might work on OSX 10.11